Pilrig: Geography

 Although there are no defined boundaries, the area is generally accepted to include Pilrig Street, Pilrig Park, Balfour Street, Springfield, Dryden Street and Stead's Place.
 The Pilrig Conservation Area, created in 2013 by the City of Edinburgh Council roughly uses this classification.

-The area is bordered by Bonnington to the west, Hopetoun and Shrubhill to the south, Leith Walk to the East and other areas of Leith to the North.
+The area is bordered by Bonnington to the west, Hopetoun and Shrubhill to the south, Leith Walk to the east and other areas of Leith to the north.

 The houses in the area are widely varied, with terraced cottages and larger villas alongside tenements, variously from the Georgian and Victorian periods, and a substantial number of 20th century flats and industrial-unit conversions.
 Inchkeith Court is a tower block situated alongside Spey Terrace.
 Shaw's Lane contains Edinburgh's first colony houses.

 The area features a variety of tree species thanks to the number of private gardens and public green spaces.

 The Pilrig Park Primary School caters for children with Additional Support Needs.

 The area is wholly encapsulated within the Leith Walk council ward, the Edinburgh Northern and Leith Scottish Parliament constituency and the Edinburgh North and Leith UK Parliament constituency.

 Transport

 Historically, Pilrig was the point where passengers were forced to disembark to change from Leith's electrified tram system to Edinburgh's cable tram system.
-This inconvenience was known as the "Pilrig Muddle" and existed until the late 1920s when Edinburgh electrified their system.
+This inconvenience was known as the "Pilrig Muddle" and existed until the late 1920s when Edinburgh electrified its system.
 The tram was replaced by buses in 1956.

 Pilrig is still well served by buses on Leith Walk plus the service 11 on Pilrig Street.
-The area was to be served at its eastern edge by a new tram stop (Balfour Street tram stop), on the Edinburgh Trams line.
-However this stop is due to open in 2023.
+The area is also served at its eastern edge by the new Balfour Street tram stop on Leith Walk, which opened to passengers in June 2023.

-The course of the railway line, which closed in the Beeching cuts in 1955, is still discernable around the edge of Pilrig Park (formerly running behind Pilrig House) in the form of a strip of "no-mans-land" but the large embankment was largely flattened in the early 1980s.
+The course of the railway line, which closed in 1955, is still discernable around the edge of Pilrig Park (formerly running behind Pilrig House) in the form of a strip of "no-mans-land" but the large embankment was largely flattened in the early 1980s.
 At the same time the railway bridges, carrying the railway a storey above road level, were removed at the Bonnington Road/ Newhaven Road junction and Jane Street/Leith Walk junction.
 The embankment still survives on the north edge of the industrial estate next to Steads Place.

 Pilrig Church

 Pilrig Church was one of the largest and most impressive churches built for the Free Church after the Disruption of 1843.
 It was originally housed in a temporary building south of its current site.
 The current church was designed by Peddie & Kinnear and completed in 1863.
 An earlier church existed on the opposite side of the street designed by architect David Cousin who was a member in the congregation.
 The land was gifted (and much of the cost paid) by the Balfours of Pilrig House.
-The 46m spire is a major city landmark.
+The 46m spire is a local landmark.